 “In a study at the University of California, photographs of two groups of people were selected, pairing people of the same age, one who had eaten an unsaturated fat rich diet, the other who had eaten a diet low in unsaturated fats.
 A panel of judges was asked to sort them by their apparent ages, and the subjects who consumed larger amounts of the unsaturated oils were consistently judged to be older than those who ate less, showing the same age-accelerating effects of the unsaturated oils that were demonstrated by the rabbit experiments.”
 Ray Peat

 So for optimum sun protection, actively avoid unsaturated fats in both your skin care products and in your diet, and you might want to check out this award-winning sunscreen; Shade All-Natural Mineral Sunscreen.
-It has only four ingredients and of course it’s low PUFA!
+It is unfragranced, has only four ingredients and of course it’s low PUFA!